Baseball Fly Ball

-A fly ball is when a batter hits the ball in the air.
-The fielders will run to the ball attempting to catch it before it hits the ground.
+A fly ball is when a batter hits the ball high in the air, typically into the outfield.
+The fielders will run to the ball, attempting to catch it before it hits the ground.
 If the catch is made, the batter is ruled out.
 Fly balls are an extremely common way to record outs in baseball, and some pitchers may focus on getting hitters to hit soft fly ball outs.
-These pitchers are known as "fly ball pitchers."
+These pitchers are known as “fly ball pitchers.”

 Types of Fly Balls

-Fly ball is the basic term to describe any type of ball hit in the air.
+Fly ball is the basic term to describe any ball hit high in the air.
 Specific types of fly balls have their own names.
 The two main types of fly balls are the pop fly and the sacrifice fly.

 A pop fly, also known as a pop up, is a type of fly ball.
-The difference is a pop fly goes much higher in the air, and travels a shorter distance from home plate.
+The difference is a pop fly goes much higher in the air and travels a shorter distance from home plate.
 Generally, a fly ball is hit to the outfield, while a pop fly is hit to the infield.
-Because of this, it is common to see infielders catch pop flys.
+Due to this, it is common to see infielders catch pop flies.

 Fielding Fly Balls

-Fielding fly balls is a major part of a defensive player's job in baseball.
-In order to properly field a fly ball, you need to be able to judge a ball's path traveling through the air in the moment and run towards the part of the field where it's going to land.
+Fielding fly balls is a major part of a defensive player’s job in baseball.
+To properly field a fly ball, you need to be able to judge a ball's path traveling through the air and run towards the part of the field where it's going to land.
 Fielders will then want to try to line themselves up so that the ball is right in front of them, allowing them to step forward while they catch the ball and get ready to throw.
 This will help protect against runners tagging up, and even scoring a run.

 Foul Fly Balls